SELECTED PROJECTS

 Every project began with a conversation and developed through a unique mix of marketing expertise and design thinking.
 They showcase my diverse corporate background and adaptable, hands-on approach with strategic vision and a flexible creative toolkit.

-Strategic marketing & design
+Strategic Marketing & Design

 Dec’ 22 - Present, Copenhagen